 Carrying values of goodwill and other intangible assets with indefinite lives are reviewed at least annually by the Company for possible impairment in accordance with FASB SFAS No. 142, "Goodwill and Other Intangible Assets," (SFAS 142).
 The goodwill impairment test is a two-step process.
-The first step of the impairment analysis compares the fair value of the company or reporting unit.
+The first step of the impairment analysis compares the fair value of the company or reporting unit to the net book value of the company or reporting unit.
 In determining fair value, SFAS 142 allows for the use of several valuation methodologies, although it states quoted market prices are the best evidence of fair value.
 Step two of the analysis compares the implied fair value of goodwill to its carrying amount.
 If the carrying amount of goodwill exceeds its implied fair value, an impairment loss is recognized equal to that excess.
 The Company tests goodwill for impairment annually as of the first day of its fourth fiscal quarter and in interim periods if events occur that would indicate that the carrying value of goodwill may be impaired.